 Toddlers at this age LOVE to be helpful (and believe me, it doesn’t last forever so soak it up while it lasts!)

-If you are cleaning, letting your toddler help is a great way to keep him from destroying the house.
+If you are cleaning, having your toddler help clean him from destroying the house.
 He can:

 - wash the floors, the cabinets, the table, etc with a rag and bucket of water.